Caesarovich/djs_bot_base/README.md

 > 4- You are ready to start !

-# Create a commmand
+# Create a command

-There are the steps to create a new command:
+These are the steps to create a new command:

 > 1- Copy-paste another command in `commands/` and rename it.
 >